Ozgur-Ozcelik/Analyzing-SP500-Data/README.md

 # Project-2
-Analyze New York Stock Exchange S&amp;P 500 Data
+Analyzing New York Stock Exchange S&amp;P 500 Data

 In this project I have used data set provided from Kaggle that contains historical financial data from S&P 500 companies.
 The main goal of this project is for me to demonstrate my ability to: